 Compared to the rest of the U.S., alcohol-related behaviors among high school students are slightly lower in California in many cases.
 Nearly three-quarters of high school students will have tried alcohol before graduation — 20 percent will have used prescription drugs for nonmedicinal purposes.
 Early age drug use can develop into substance abuse disorders later in life.
 Those who do not stop using or who are not given the help they need are more likely to become substance abusers as adults.

 It's essential that these individuals get the support they need to overcome these challenges.
 Addiction treatment and detoxification centers like Diamond House Detox provide individualized treatment plans that help these individuals break free from their substance dependency and begin their journey towards sobriety.

 Although many people can responsibly enjoy alcohol without causing themselves harm, unfortunately, alcoholism and alcohol abuse are significant problems in our country.
 It's estimated that over 12 percent of Americans can be diagnosed with an alcohol use disorder.
-Alcohol leads to tens of thousands of deaths each year and is the third leading preventable cause of death in our country.
+Alcohol leads to tens of thousands of deaths each year and is the forth leading preventable cause of death in our country.